 Precautions to be taken during first trimester

 That being said, this roller-coaster ride has just begun, and the first trimester is like putting on your seatbelts and preparing for the journey.
-You need to be super careful and take care of few things which will benefit you in later phase and avoid any incidences like miscarriages or delivering a premature baby.
-As during first initial phase your body is overtime to build this little soul.
+You need to be super careful and take care of few things which will benefit you in later phase and avoid any Pregnancy complication or incidences like miscarriages or delivering a premature baby.
+As during the first initial phase your body is overtime to build this little soul.

 “Be positive” should be your only slogan.
 You should chant it and you will overcome all.
 As an alternative you should share your feeling with your closed ones.
 As sharing things with your husband even he will understand your journey and after all its not only your baby, It’s a joint venture.

 Few precautions to be taken are mentioned below:

 After you have checked at home regarding your pregnancy now it’s time to get it confirmed from the gynecologist about your pregnancy as this will give you a surety about the risks and actual things happening inside your body.
 Your gynecologist will also confirm about single or twin pregnancies at this time.
 And yes being conformable with your gynecologist is important, which helps in having open conversations about your physical and mental health, thus choose your doctor as per your comfort.